GAInTheHouse/Data-Science-In-Wisconsin/README.md

 # Data-Science-In-Wisconsin

+Some content has been removed to ensure anonymity while evaluation of research paper.

 Data Analytics to arrive at Actionable Consequences for the City of Madison

 ## Fall 2020: Data Science In Wisconsin Course (COMP SCI 638)